of the Fontwerk GmbH, Prenzlauer Allee 186, 10405 Berlin, Germany (“Fontwerk”)

 If necessary, please inform yourself further about the purpose and scope of data collection as well as your rights and settings options to protect your privacy.
 The links to the data protection declarations have been provided here.

-Digital Ocean and Stripe operate under the Privacy Shield Agreement (EU-US data protection shield), which means that the requirements of the Privacy Shield Agreement are similar to the data protection level of the European Union and that the data is treated accordingly.
+Stripe operates under the Privacy Shield Agreement (EU-US data protection shield), which means that the requirements of the Privacy Shield Agreement are similar to the data protection level of the European Union and that the data is treated accordingly.

 In the following you will find information on the possible data protection implications of cooperation with the third party providers and further links.